linked-db/linked-ql/README.md

 await savepoint.rollback();
 ```

-You essentially are able to go *back in time* or *forward in time* as randomly as iteration may demand.
+Now this means, *time travel* in any direction!
+You essentially are able to go *back in time* or *forward in time* in as seamlessly as you move on a movie track!
+We're building this to fix the broken iterations experience that structured data creates!

+As an additional perk, you also now get to have your schema histories encoded *as data* (instead of *as files*)!
+Query them; analize them; visualize them as you would any other form of data; or even sync those changes in realtime with the different aspects of your application development and delivery process!

 ## Re-Introducing Schema-as-Code with `schema.json`

 💥 *Have your entire DB structure live in a single `schema.json` (or `schema.yml`) file that you edit in-place!*

 With schema versioning now over to the database, much of the old conventions and formalities should now be irrelevant.
-We found that we could essentially streamline the whole "database" footprint from spanning hundreds of migration files to fitting into a single `schema.json` (or `schema.yml`) file!
+We found that you could essentially streamline you whole "database" footprint from spanning dozens of migration files to fitting into a single `schema.json` (or `schema.yml`) file!

 ### `schema.json`